Student funding, finance and value for money

 Repayments of loans are based on your future income, not what you borrow.
-You won’t repay anything until you’ve left university and your income is over £25,000 a year (the new threshold from April 2018).
-You’ll repay 9 per cent of the part of your income which is above this level.
+You won't repay anything until you’ve left university and your income is over £25,725 a year.
+You'll repay 9 per cent of the part of your income which is above this level.

 As well as government loans, there may be other sources of funding you can get to support your higher education, from bursaries to sponsorships.